 What I’m going to share are things that really made a difference in the amount of success I saw.
 These are tips that helped me not only adjust my macros correctly, but to be a lot more accurate day in and day out.

-Tips for success with macros:
+Tips for counting macros:

 Use your first calculations as a starting point and move from there.
 You will definitely need to fine tune your macros as you go.
 Give your numbers a try for a few weeks and then add more or take some away depending on the results you’re looking for. (find out how to adjust your macros here)